Search

 Book cover of The Republic by Plato

-But even though the mechanical operation of walking from place to place was the same, I was reading The Republic this time as an educator, not a student.
+But even though the mechanical operation of walking from place to place was the same, I was reading The Republic the second time around as an educator, not a student.

-And instead of reading The Republic in the context of other philosophers (like St. Augustine and Hobbes), I was re-reading it during a period when I was dialed deep into Eckhart Tolle and Wayne Dyer.
+And instead of reading The Republic in the context of other philosophers (like St. Augustine and Hobbes), I was re-reading Plato during a period when I was dialed deep into Eckhart Tolle and Wayne Dyer.

 Context changes everything and that means the same book was actually very different.